Fine-tuned Transformer Models for Breast Cancer Detection and Classification: Literature Review

-Carolin et al. [21] evaluated ViT architectures using the pre-trained L16 and L32 models for skin lesion classification and compared their performance against decision trees, KNN, CNNs, and a simpler ViT models.
-The accuracy of ViT-L32 reached 91.57\% with a recall for melanoma classification at 58.54\% while the ViT-L16 model achieved 92.79\% accuracy with a melanoma recall of 56.10\%.
-Their proposed method included an augmentation step followed by transfer learning and illustrates the potential of ViT to improve analysis of dermatological images.
-Koushik and Karthik\cite{b22} utilized fine-tuning of several pre-trained models for the detection of COVID-19 from chest x-rays, employing DenseNet, InceptionV3, WideResNet101 and ViT-B/32.
-They reported classification accuracy of 97.61\%, precision of 95.34\%, recall of 93.84\%, and an F1 score of 94.58\% when writing about all models initialized from ImageNet weights with the original classification heads replaced to match the task of COVID-19 detection.
-They used the RectifiedAdam optimizer with a ReduceLROnPlateau schedule, adding further evidence for the usefulness of a CNN-ViT hybrid approach to thoracic imaging.
-Finally, Gelan and Se-woon\cite{b23}, validated their BUViTNet framework to two public breast ultrasound datasets (Mendeley and BUSI).
-On the Mendeley dataset, BUViTNet achieved AUC, MCC and Kappa scores of 1 ± 0, while on BUSI it achieved an AUC of 0.968 ± 0.02, an MCC of 0.961 ± 0.01 and Kappa of 0.959 ± 0.02.
-BUViTNet outperformed ViT models trained from scratch and ViT-CNN based transfer learning models which emphasizes the efficacy of transformer-based architectures in breast ultrasound image classification.
+Carolin and colleagues\cite{b21} investigated ViT architectures for skin lesion classification using pre-trained L16 and L32 models, in comparison with traditional classifiers such as decision trees, k-nearest neighbors, CNNs, and simpler ViT architectures.
+The ViT-L32 model reached an accuracy of 91.57\% with a melanoma recall of 58.54\% while the ViT-L16 returned 92.79\% accuracy with a melanoma recall of 56.10\%.
+Data augmentation was performed in the preprocessing of images, followed by training the model using transfer learning.
+Koushik and Karthik\cite{b22} used fine-tuned pre-trained models for COVID-19 detection using chest X-rays.
+The models included DenseNet, InceptionV3, WideResNet101, and ViT-B/32.
+The authors achieved a classification accuracy of 97.61\%, precision of 95.34\%, recall of 93.84\%, and F1-score of 94.58\%.
+All models were pre-trained using ImageNet, however, the original top layer of each model was removed and replaced by the output with regard to their dataset.
+They used the RectifiedAdam optimizer with ReduceLROnPlateau as their scheduler to enhance the performance of their models.
+Gelan and Se-woon\cite{b23} validated the success of their framework on two public ultrasound breast image analysis datasets: Mendeley and BUSI.
+Their framework returned AUC, MCC, and Kappa scores as a 1 ± 0 for the Mendeley dataset.
+They used BUViTNet to test the BUSI dataset, returning AUC of 0.968 ± 0.02, MCC of 0.961 ± 0.01, and Kappa score of 0.959 ± 0.02.
+BUViTNet outperformed ViT models trained from scratch, and ViT/CNN based transfer learning in breast ultrasound image classification.

-In all, these studies reveal a definitive trend in modern CAD systems for oncology that rely more and more on deep learning and, in particular, Transformer based architectures (ViT, Swin Transformer, and mixed) across modalities (mammography, ultrasound, MRI, CT, and histopathology).
-This body of literature presents both methodological reasoning and empirical motivation for the proposed Transformer based, multi-backbone, and stacking-ensemble framework for mammographic breast cancer detection.